LooksGoodApp/flutter-value-extensions/README.md

 ),
 ```

-Note – the `.bind(...)` extension used on the Notifier obtained from the `.parallelWith(...)` extension automatically destructures it's value in the Widget callback.
+Note – the `.bind(...)` extension used on the Notifier obtained from the `.parallelWith(...)` extension automatically destructures its value in the Widget callback.